INTERSECT-training/Making-Good-PRs/episodes/introduction.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- "Pull Requests are a way to control the introduction of new content into a shared repository."
+- Pull Requests are a way to control the introduction of new content into a shared repository.
-- "Pull Requests enable better collaboration for multiple developers."
+- Pull Requests enable better collaboration for multiple developers.

 ::::::::::::::::::::::::::::::::::::::::::::::::::